kytta/wiki_analysis/README.md

 ## Speed

 The speed of the algorithm depends on data size and your internet connection.
-On my 60 Mbit/s network fetching and analyzing the [Greenlandic Wikipedia](https://kl.wikipedia.org) with 1756 unique pages (blank included) took ~60 minutes.
-Calculating rank took about 2 seconds on a MacBook Pro 15 2016.
+On my 60 Mbit/s network fetching and analyzing takes around 0.65 seconds per page.
+Calculating rank takes about 1 millisecond per page on a MacBook Pro 15 2016.

 ## How to Run